 Decouples two sides, each in their own asynchronous clock domain, of a ready/valid handshake to allow back-to-back transfers without a combinational path between input and output, thus pipelining the path to improve concurrency and/or timing.
 Any FIFO depth is allowed, not only powers-of-2.
 The minimum input-to-output latency is 7 cycles when both clocks are plesiochronous.
+Can function as a Circular Buffer.

 Since a FIFO buffer stores variable amounts of data, it will smooth out irregularities in the transfer rates of the input and output interfaces, and when used in pipeline loops, can store enough data to prevent artificial deadlocks (re: Kahn Process Networks with bounded channels).